corbtastik/mongodb-on-k8s/EKS.md

   -n mongodb
 ```

-Now we're all set to deploy our first MongoDB database on Kubernetes! #mongo-on
+Now we're all set to deploy our first MongoDB database on Kubernetes! `#keep-calm-and-mongo-on`

 ## Deploy and Use MongoDB Standalone on Kubernetes